mspnp/iaas-landing-zone-baseline/README.md

 - Azure Application Gateway (WAF)
 - Internal Load Balancers

-**TODO-CK: Need to replace image with a landing zone aligned image and this actual architecture.**
+**TODO: Need to replace image with a landing zone aligned image and this actual architecture.**

 ![Network diagram depicting a hub-spoke network with two peered virtual networks and main Azure resources used in the architecture.](https://learn.microsoft.com/azure/architecture/reference-architectures/containers/aks/images/secure-baseline-architecture.svg)